Our Care Workers Are Truly The Jewels In Our Crown.

 The aim of the program is to ensure that all new team members can demonstrate the right skills, knowledge and behaviours to provide high quality and compassionate care.

 After completing this 12 week program, new team members then have the opportunity to enrol on other accredited training courses, as well as undertaking QCF diplomas in Health & Social Care.
 At Care4u2day we aim to help new team members reach their full potential.
 The majority of our team have also studied specialisms including medication, care planning, infection control, dementia awareness and end of life courses.

 A QCF level 5 in Leadership and Management for Care Services can open the door to becoming a Domiciliary Care Manager.
-In this role you could be managing a team of domiciliary carers, scheduling clients' care, ensuring standards of care are maintained and keeping staff training up to date.
+In this role you could be managing a team of Domiciliary carers, scheduling Service Users' care, ensuring standards of care are maintained and keeping staff training up to date.